Understanding Windows Autopatch with Intune

 Windows Autopatch brings a host of benefits that significantly enhance your patching strategy:

-- Phased Rollouts and Deployment Rings: Autopatch uses a robust system of “deployment rings” (Test, First, Fast, Last by default) to gradually roll out updates.
-This minimizes risk by deploying to a small group first, monitoring for issues, and only then expanding to the wider organization.
-If problems are detected, rollouts can be automatically paused.
+Autopatch uses “deployment rings” (Test, First, Fast, Last by default) to roll out updates step by step.
+Updates go to a small group first, issues are monitored, and only then are they expanded to the wider organization.
+If problems appear, Autopatch can pause the rollout automatically.

-- Reduced IT Overhead: By automating patch cycles, Autopatch frees up valuable IT resources, allowing them to focus on innovation and higher-value tasks rather than routine update management.
+By automating patch cycles, Autopatch saves IT teams time and effort.
+This lets them focus on innovation and higher‑value projects instead of routine update management.

-- Improved Security and Compliance: Devices are consistently kept up-to-date with the latest security patches, closing vulnerabilities quickly and helping your organization meet compliance objectives.
-Microsoft aims for a high service level objective (SLO), such as keeping at least 95% of devices on the latest quality update.
+Devices stay up to date with the latest security patches, closing vulnerabilities quickly and helping organizations meet compliance requirements.
+Microsoft aims to keep at least 95% of devices on the latest quality update.

-- Built-in Intelligence and Telemetry: Microsoft leverages telemetry from millions of devices to identify and pause problematic updates, preventing widespread issues in your environment.
+Microsoft uses telemetry from millions of devices to detect and pause problematic updates, preventing issues from spreading across your environment.

-- Centralized Management and Reporting (via Intune): While Microsoft manages the orchestration, you retain visibility through the Microsoft Intune admin center, with detailed reports on update status, compliance, and device health.
+While Microsoft manages the orchestration, admins still have full visibility in the Intune admin center, with detailed reports on update status, compliance, and device health.

 Before you can use Windows Autopatch, ensure your environment meets the prerequisites and follow these key configuration steps: